GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

     - Login URL: https://client.example.com:8080
     - UMA URL: https://client.example.com:8080/uma

 - The input values used during Setup Client are stored in a configuration file (demosite.cfg).
-Therefore the configuration file needs to be writable by the client application.
+Therefore, the configuration file needs to be writable by the client application.

 !!!
 Note: